YashwanthRaj/JavaScript-Coursework/README.md

 slice(strIndex, stopIndex) → returns a piece of array.
 The ending index is non inclusive

 splice(strIndex, delCount, newEl1…) → change original array (add, remove, replace)

+# Chapter 5: **Functions & Methods**

+## Functions

+Block of code that performs a specific task, can be invoked whenever needed.
+First we define functions and then we call it.
+We use functions to avoid redundancy in code.
+The code inside a function will run from top to bottom.

+We can pass in parameters/arguments inside a function that we can use to process output.
+If we want to return the output from a function, then we use return keyword.
+There cant be any code written after return keyword.
+The parameters that we define in a function are local variables that will be active only between the function’s code block.

+The arrow functions are compact way to represent smaller functions.

+## Methods

+Similar to functions, but they will associated with objects [eg:  string**.toLowerCase()** → Here .toLowerCase() is a method] unlike a function that will return an output based on the input given.
+The functions when they associate themselves to an object, will become a method.

+**forEach** is a type of loop that we use in array.

+Eg: array.forEach( callBackFunction )           / / In javascript, parameters can be other functions.

+Callback Function is a function that is passed as an argument to another function .
+This function helps to execute some code for each element in the array.

+Inside foreach, we can use three parameters - val [value], idx [index], arr [the array itself]

+**map** method creates a new array with the results of some operation.
+The value its callback **returns are used to form new array**.

+**filter** method created a new array of elements that five true for a condition/filter.
+Eg, all even elements of any given array.
+And even this method returns an array.

+**reduce** method will perform operations on an array and will return a single value.
+Eg: returning sum / average of all elements.
+Here we pass in two values, the result that we are going to calculate, and then the current value.
+The result will be updated with every iteration, then once all the array elements are iterated over with, then return the result.

+**What are higher order functions/methods ?**

+These are the functions that use other functions as parameters or returns a function as a parameter.